chippyash/db-plantuml/README.md

 statement.
 Amend as necessary.
 3. (Optional) Generate the SQL DDL file to create your database

-**NB.
-This project is still in alpha stage.
-Whilst changes to the available Puml commands will remain largely stable, there may be small changes in order to facilitate the generation of SQL DDL which is currently ongoing**

 #### Logical Models
 `!include ../dist/DatabaseLogical.iuml`